FS-21/xna-cncnet-client/Docs/INISystem.md

 $Height=10       ; integer, the Height of the control
 $TextAnchor=LEFT ; enum (NONE | LEFT | RIGHT | HORIZONTAL_CENTER | TOP | BOTTOM | VERTICAL_CENTER),
                  ;          this will set a text anchor in label draw box.
+$Toggles=        ; comma-separated strings,
+                 ;          list of names of controls to toggle visibility of when ;          button is pressed or checkbox is enabled,  only works ;          for XNAButton/XNACheckBox or derivative types.
 ```

 ### Dynamic Control Property Examples